 #6.
 Relax and have some fun

-Don’t worry about what everyone thinks about your post or article.
+Don’t worry about what everyone thinks about your online content.
 My first one was “Gee I hope they like it.”
 My next ones were filled with hope and all that goes with public service.
-Recently I am like “Read it or die, I really don’t care” but, I secretly do.

 #7.
 Network with the intent to help